GiladLeef/kangaroo/README.md

 - **Fast modular inversion:** Implements fast modular inversion using Delayed Right Shift 62 bits.
 - **Fast modular multiplication:** Utilizes 2 steps folding 512 bits to 256 bits reduction using 64-bit digits.

-Due to current usage of 128 bit integers to represent distances, current version is limited to a 125bit interval search.

 This program is heavly based on https://github.com/JeanLucPons/Kangaroo.
 ### How It Works